Managing uploaded files

 Analyze project usage

-View your project analytics:
+View your project analytics for the chosen period:

 - CDN traffic